FStarLang/pulse/artifact/README.md

   `lib/common`.
 We provide more detailed pointers below.

 - The definitional interpreter is defined in `lib/core/PulseCore.Semantics.fst`.
-See 4.2 for its instatiation.
+See 4.2 for its instantiation.

 ### 2.1, 2.2: